Export Organizations To Google Sheets

 3. Click Add API Token

-4. Give it a descriptive name so you or another admin recognises it in the future
+4. Give it a descriptive name so you or another admin recognize it in the future

-5. Copy the key to your clipboard and save it somewhere securely like a password manager
+5. Copy the key and save it securely (e.g. in a password manager)

 6. Click Save.
 You’ll need this key later.